Welcome to another edition of Off the Shelf with MJ & Michelle! I’m joined, once again, by Soliloquy in Blue‘s Michelle Smith.

 MICHELLE: I’m so glad that manga like this—elegant and subtle—not only exists but has been translated into English.
 I’m going to be reading this myself soon, but I’m really looking forward to revisiting favorite gents like Claudio but also getting to know some of the waiters that weren’t featured too prominently in Ristorante Paradiso.
 Is there anything more about the waiter who nurses an unspoken, unrequited love for Lorenzo’s wife?

-MELINDA: He appears, but the focus is on other gentlemen in this volume.
+MJ: He appears, but the focus is on other gentlemen in this volume.
 I do think you’ll like it very much.
 I think any fan of Ristorante Paradiso will naturally enjoy this series.
 It’s more of the same, but in the very best way.
 Woe-free, at least for readers.

 MICHELLE: That’s good to know.

-MELINDA: So, tell me you have something less woeful to talk about!
+MJ: So, tell me you have something less woeful to talk about!

 MICHELLE: Indeed!
 I go from kitty disappointment to kitty delight, provided by the charming second volume of Chi’s Sweet Home.